aaravkohli1/BitExact/docs/design.md

 ## 10. Future Work

 BitExact currently implements deterministic forward kernels for normalization, reduction, activation, and matrix multiplication.
-These operations provide a strong foundation in reproducible inference, but there are several areas that cold be expanded if the idea continues to evolve.
+These operations provide a strong foundation in reproducible inference, but there are several areas that could be expanded if the idea continues to evolve.

 ### Deterministic Backward Passes